 My recipe was inspired by the All Recipes version.
 I made a few changes to make it my own.

-- 2 cups crushed vanilla wafers ( I used 2 packs of vanilla wafers from Woolworths)
+- 2 cups of crushed vanilla wafers ( I used 2 packs of vanilla wafers from Woolworths)

 - 5 large egg yolks, beaten